- Purchase the complete Expat Arrivals Germany Guide (PDF)

 Self-employed residence permit for Germany

-The third type of work permit is for expats who are self-employed or planning to set up a business.
+The third type of work permit is for expats who are self employed or planning to set up a business.
 To get a self-employed residence permit applicants need to demonstrate how their specific skills are required in the particular area of Germany they plan on settling down in.

-Those wanting to set up a business need to show that their business will make a positive contribution to the local economy – by employing local staff, for example.
+Those who want to set up a business need to show that their business will make a positive contribution to the local economy – by employing local staff, for example.
 Applicants must also prove they can fund the startup of their business as there are limited business funding opportunities for non-German nationals.

 Expats planning to apply for this type of visa should draw up a detailed business plan illustrating its long-term goals and the steps they'll take to achieve them.
 It's likely to be in their favour if they have a similar business elsewhere.